imc0/nso-get-data/README.md

    Tells the script to operate in Termux mode (i.e., running locally on the Android device).
 It's not usually necessary to specify this flag because the script should detect whether it's running in Termux.

+ - `-v`
+   Output slightly more progress messages.
+In `-write` mode, echo the tokens on the screen as well as writing them to the file.

  - `-w` or `-write`
    Write tokens to a config file after obtaining them.
 The config file must